yarnpkg/berry/packages/gatsby/content/advanced/pnpify.md

 yarn pnpify tsc
 ```

+More details about the run command can be found on its [dedicated page](/pnpify/cli/run).

 ## Caveat

 - Due to how PnPify emulates the `node_modules` directory, some problems are to be expected, especially with tools that watch directories inside `node_modules`.